 Achievement Network i3 Program Evaluation

-Achievement Network (ANet) was founded in 2005 as a school-level intervention to support the use of academic content standards and assessments to improve teaching and learning.
-Initially developed within the Boston charter school sector, it has expanded to serve over 500 schools in nine geographic networks across the United States.
-The program is based on the belief that if teachers are provided with timely data on student performance from interim assessments tied to state standards, if school leaders provide support and create structures that help them use that data to identify student weaknesses, and if teachers have knowledge of how to improve the performance of students who are falling behind, then they will become more effective at identifying and addressing gaps in student learning.
-This will, in turn, improve student performance, particularly for high-need students.
+The program was rooted in the belief that 1) if teachers are provided with timely data on student performance from interim assessments tied to state standards, 2) if school leaders provide support and create structures that help them use that data to identify student weaknesses, and 3) if teachers have knowledge of how to improve the performance of students who are falling behind, then they will become more effective at identifying and addressing gaps in student learning.
+This would, in turn, improve student performance, particularly for high-need students.

 The Achievement Network